fbpx

 • Sky Lagoon: Luxury bathing near Reykjavík with pools overlooking the ocean

-We’ve created a list of our favorite hot springs in Iceland, including our own personal tips and things you should know before you don your bikini.
 This round-up includes an array of different soaking options — from totally free and little-known hot springs to the luxurious resorts that are known around the world.

-3. Explore the Golden Circle
+3. Discover the Golden Circle

 Golden Circle Iceland | Bruarfoss